Riordan-DC/GlueAddon/README.md

-# Destruction Addon for Godot 4
+# Destruction for Godot 4

 Destruction is a Godot 4.x addon for simulated pre-fractured structural destruction.
 This branch only works with Godot >= 4.2, earlier versions may not work. <br>